8 guidelines for recognizing and rewarding employees

 Surveys of U.S. workers consistently show that employees want more than a paycheck from their jobs—they want to feel safe, secure and appreciated at work.

-Good provide employees with three things:
+Good recognition and rewards provide employees with three things:

 - A fair return for their efforts.